-Although we often hear the words barrister and lawyer used interchangeably, there is actually a difference between the two.
-Specifically, barristers are lawyers who specialise in court litigation while lawyers can refer to both barristers or solicitors.
+Although we often hear the words barrister and lawyer used interchangeably, there is actually a big difference between the two.
+Specifically, barristers are lawyers who specialise in Court litigation while lawyers can refer to both barristers or solicitors.

 In Australia, a lawyer is the broad term referring to any person who has been admitted to the legal profession either as a barrister or solicitor.
 Lawyers tend to focus on and build experience in certain areas of law.
 For example, you can find:

 For small businesses seeking legal services, a business lawyer would be helpful.
-He or she would be responsible for drafting contracts, the protection of intellectual property, the filing of defamation suits, providing advice on regulatory issues and other legal services associated with the client’s business processes while a property lawyer would be focused on the conveyancing of property transactions.
+They would be responsible for drafting contracts, protecting intellectual property, commencing legal action, providing advice on regulatory issues and other legal services.

 Solicitors can appear in Court, however this isn’t necessarily their specialty.
 Solicitors have expertise in preparing documentation, advising clients and finding legal solutions.

 When legal disputes enter the Court system, barristers are briefed to appear.
 Barristers are experts in courtroom advocacy and preparing matters for trial.
 Due to this, barristers also command a higher fee than solicitors, but work independently (not in a law firm).
 Barristers often work in quarters called ‘chambers’.
 These chambers are fundamentally a shared space where multiple barristers work.

 Barristers are also responsible for retaining their own clients.
 Barristers are usually retained by solicitors, and client bases are built by cultivating professional relationships.
 Lawyers wishing to become barristers have to undertake a series of exams and a year of training known as a ‘readership’.
 Upon successful completion of these, they are admitted to the bar.